ARIZONA 14 DAYS

 Return to Phoenix

-If time permits, make a stop at a winery in Verde Valley. <Wine trail information>
+If you have time, stop at a Verde Valley winery. <Wine trail information>

 Overnight: Phoenix